Baichenjia/baichenjia.github.io/content/authors/Xinran/_index.md

 ---
 # Display name
-title: Yuling Li
+title: Xinran Li

 # Full name (for SEO)
-first_name: Yuling
+first_name: Xinran
 last_name: Li

 # Username (this should match the folder name)
 authors:
-  - Yuling Li
+  - Xinran Li

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Harbin Institute of Technology
+role: Hong Kong University of Science and Technology

 # Organizations/Affiliations
 #organizations: